Download helpful materials to support you throughout KYMRIAH therapy.

-- KYMRIAH is a treatment that comes from within you
+- KYMRIAH is a treatment that uses the power of your own immune system

 - KYMRIAH is typically given as a single infusion

-- KYMRIAH uses a short course (4 days) of chemotherapy to prepare your body for infusion
+- KYMRIAH uses a short course (2 to 3 days) of chemotherapy to prepare your body for infusion

 - KYMRIAH targets only your B cells rather than all of your body’s cells